 Take a Sunrise Hike

-Ending a sunrise hike with not only a gorgeous sunrise but the proposal is what dreams are made of.
+Ending a morning hike with not only a gorgeous sunrise but the proposal itself is what dreams are made of.
 Plus, it’s a good way to switch up your usual hiking routine if you tend to go in the late morning or afternoon.

 Throw an After-Party

 “This past summer, I was contacted by a man who wanted to propose to his girlfriend in the iconic living room at the Hotel Jerome [in Aspen, Colorado], followed by a party for 50 of their closest friends and family on one of the hotel's private patio spaces,” says Sharpley.
 “He requested balloons covering the ceiling, rose petals to 'mark the spot' of where he should propose, and then for the party: a U2 cover band, sushi from Matsuhisa (Nobu), sliders from Hotel Jerome, and lots of candles!”

 Rent a Float Plane